dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 - Testing is the process of checking the code/functionality manually or in an automated fashion
 - Automated testing is `process/practice of writing code to test our code`, then run tests in an automated fashion
 - Automated testing is performed by writing test cases/scripts
+  - `Manual Testing` is performed by a human carefully executing the test steps
+  - `Automation Testing` means using an automation tool to execute your test case suite

 1.4.
 Is it a replacement for manual testing
 ---------------------
 1.4.
 Development and Testing Life cycle
 ---------------------

-Both Manual Testing & Automated Testing have their advantages and disadvantages.
+Both Manual Testing & Automated Testing have their advantages and disadvantages:
-- For smaller applications, Manual Testing is beneficial at the same time
+- For `smaller applications`, Manual Testing is beneficial at the same time
-- Large enterprise applications Automated Testing play an important role
+- `Large enterprise applications` Automated Testing plays an important role
 - Some project/software application (in which requirements changes frequently, R & D Projects) Manual Testing is the best option
-- Also in some project/software application combination of both Manual Testing & Automated Testing works and fit fine (complex things checked manually and dynamic things can be automated tested)
+- Also in some project/software application combination of both Manual Testing & Automated Testing works and fit fine (`complex things checked manually and dynamic things can be automated tested`)

 ### Manual Testing Process Life cycle
 1. **<u>Code</u>** - We Develop some code/features